Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi-on-an-external-drive-using-Berryboot..md

 Boot your RPI with Berryboot sd-card and exernal drive used in Part 1.
 Put your SquashFS formatted image on a USB stick, go to the “Operating system installer”, hold down your mouse button over “Add OS” and select “Install from USB stick” If your image prefers to have a certain memory split use the extension .img128 .img192, .img224 or .img240 instead of .img.

 If you don't have a NextCloudPi squashfs image, you can [download it here (__*shortly*__)](https://ownyourbits.com/2017/02/13/nextcloud-ready-raspberry-pi-image/)
+Or use this [link] to import and download directly from the internet into the Berryboot menu.
+Once available in the menu hit exit to reboot and wait for NCP to start.

-If you have your own custom image, and need to convert it to squashfs, it will be the object of another how to.
+If you have your own custom image, and need to convert it to squashfs, this will be the object of another how to.
 In the mean time use the [instructions here](http://www.berryterminal.com/doku.php/berryboot/adding_custom_distributions)

 See also